UPHL-BioNGS/Cecret/README.md

    <summary>Final File Tree after running cecret.nf</summary>

 ```
-covid_samples.csv                     # only if supplied initially - used to rename files for submission
 cecret                                # results from this workflow
 ├── aligned                           # aligned (with aligner) but untrimmed bam files with indexes
 │   ├── SRR13957125.sorted.bam